sbb-design-systems/sbb-angular/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-If possible, provide a reproduction with https://stackblitz.com/fork/angular-sbb.
+Provide a reproduction with StackBlitz (e.g. use the StackBlitz buttons on the examples).

 **Expected behavior**
 A clear and concise description of what you expected to happen.